FunkinCrew/awesome-funkin-resources/README.md

 - [Friday Night Funkin'](https://github.com/FunkinCrew/funkin) - The original open source game by The Funkin' Crew.
 - [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) - A fork of base game which includes new quality-of-life changes, performance improvements, and Lua-based mod tools.
 Popular and well-documented.
 Famous mods built with it include Hazy River and Whitty: Definitive Edition.
 - [Forever Engine](https://github.com/BeastlyGabi/Funkin-Forever-Engine) - An archive of a rewrite of the game, originally written by Yoshubs.
 Includes performance reworks, HScript support, and more.
-  - Has three available versions: [Legacy](https://github.com/BeastlyGabi/Funkin-Forever-Engine/tree/legacy), [1.0 (not finished)](https://github.com/BeastlyGabi/Funkin-Forever-Engine/tree/rewrite) and [Hybrid (mix of Legacy and 1.0)](https://github.com/BeastlyGabi/Funkin-Forever-Engine/tree/hybrid).
 - [Codename Engine](https://github.com/YoshiCrafter29/CodenameEngine) - A fork of base game which provides full HScript (Haxe Script) modding support without modifying the base source code, along with new editor interfaces and other improvments.
 - [FNF LÖVE](https://github.com/Stilic/FNF-LOVE) - A Lua recreation of FNF within the LÖVE2D engine.
 - [Funkin' Android](https://github.com/luckydog7/Funkin-android) - A fork of the game with controls and optimizations allowing it to be played on Android devices.
 - [PSXFunkin](https://github.com/cuckydev/PSXFunkin) - A Playstation 1 de-make in C/C++
 - [Altronix Engine](https://github.com/Altronix-Team/FNF-AltronixEngine) - An engine that provides the support for creating localizations into different languages and HScript modding support with Polymod HScript classes and small script files.
 Also engine has integration with GameJolt with achievements.
 - [CrowEngine](https://github.com/EyeDaleHim/CrowEngine) - modified version of base Funkin' that has been rebuilt to include comprehensive documentation for modding and to introduce new features.
-- Andromeda Engine - Andromeda Engine is a fork of Friday Night Funkin' with customization and gameplay in mind.
+- [Andromeda Engine Legacy](https://github.com/nebulazorua/andromeda-engine-legacy) and [Andromeda 2.0](https://github.com/nebulazorua/andromeda-2.0) - Forks of Funkin' with customization and gameplay in mind.
-  - Has two available versions: [Legacy (more feature rich)](https://github.com/nebulazorua/andromeda-engine-legacy) and [2.0](https://github.com/nebulazorua/andromeda-2.0).
-  - **NOTE: Andromeda 2.0 is in HEAVY development and is in a very early alpha state**.
+  - **NOTE: Andromeda 2.0 is in HEAVY development and is in a very early alpha stage**.
 - [FNF-Benjine](https://github.com/this-is-bennyk/FNF-Benjine) - Funkin' but in Godot, made by [BennyK](https://github.com/this-is-bennyk) and was used for [Funkin' VR](https://github.com/this-is-bennyk/Funkin-VR).
 - [FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public) - A fork of Funkin', as the name suggests, higher framerate, better input system, rebindable keys and more.
 [B-Side Redux](https://gamebanana.com/mods/42724) was made on this engine.
 - [Forever Engine Feather](https://github.com/Pluma-Team/Forever-Engine-Feather) - A fork of Forever Engine, that includes all of its features, a scripting system based on HScript, called SScript, reorganized codebase, an events system based off of Hypno's Lullaby v2 and fully softcoded weeks and characters.